Table of Contents

 Some of these volunteers were armed only with a clipboard and a pen.
 The others went around asking the attendees to opt-in using text messages.

-That is, half the attendees chose to opt-in using text messages – because it is so much easier!
+Half the attendees chose to opt-in using text messages – because it is so much easier!

-As an added plus, once a prospect texts in with the keyword, you can also collect more information about them (like the example above).
+As an added plus, once a prospect texts in with the keyword, you can collect more information about them (like the example above).

-You can also send them a link to your website, direct them to read specific information, or simply gather more details about the lead – all via a back and forth conversation.
+You can also send them a link to your website, direct them to read specific information, or simply gather more details about the lead—all via a back-and-forth conversation.

 The event attendees have already taken a high-barrier action (of attending your event).